ryanpv/beauty-service-app/README.md

 * Nodemailer - send email notifications to users and clients
 * JWT - handle auth

-## Future ideas/features
+## Future ideas/features/improvements
-* Search function for user's saved list
-* CRUD operations on user's MAL saved list
+* Aggregate users appointment status data (i.e number for miscs/cancellations) for admins
+* Add fetch functionality for scrolling gallery on homepage
+* Possibly fetch services list on first time web-app is loaded to avoid loading for users

 ## Deployment (CI/CD pipeline) - *** TO BE COMPLETED ***
 *